computationalstylistics/computationalstylistics.github.io/_projects/06_methodology.md

 layout: page
 title: Discours de la méthode
 description: stylometric methodology
-img: /assets/img/English_poetry_trimmed.png
+img: /assets/img/heatmap_LL_trimmed.png
 ---

 The Computational Stylistics Group has always had an ambition to understand – on a deeper level – the methodological assumptions behind text-analysis techniques.
 Consequently, most of the studies conducted by the members of the Group are somewhat methodology-centric.
 Below, we present a selection of the studies that, as we believe, contribute to the state-of-the-art stylometric methodology.
-Two of these contributions, namely [Bootstrap Consensus Networks](https://computationalstylistics.github.io/projects/06_bootstrap_networks/) and [Rolling Stylometry](https://computationalstylistics.github.io/projects/05_rolling_stylometry/), are featured in separate posts.
+Two of these contributions, namely [Bootstrap Consensus Networks]({{ site.baseurl }}/projects/04_bootstrap_networks/) and [Rolling Stylometry]({{ site.baseurl }}/projects/05_rolling_stylometry/), are featured in separate posts.

 ## Sample size in stylometry